OpenGen/GenSQL.query/README.md

 (require '[inferenceql.query :as query])
 ```

-`inferenceql.query` exposes the function `inferenceql.query/q`, which can be used to execute queries.
+`inferenceql.query` exposes the function `inferenceql.query/q`, which can be used to evaluate queries.
 It accepts three positional arguments:

-1. a query to be executed, a string
+1. a query to be evaluate, a string
 2. a data table, a possibly empty vector of maps
 3. (optional) models, a map from model names to model values